dnery/asdf-elixir-ls/README.md

 ## Install

-The version listed in the default plugin index is different and it's broken.
-Make sure to run `plugin add elixir-ls <url>` WITH the URL to this repo.k
+The version listed in the default plugin index is different and it's broken, this fork is meant to fix the install script.
+Make sure to run the `plugin add` command using this repo URL as the ref if you'd like to use it, like so:

 ```bash
 asdf plugin add elixir-ls https://github.com/dnery/asdf-elixir-ls